-Any student, parent, faculty member or employee with knowledge of any inappropriate relationship between an employee/outside contractor and a student, from whatever source, should immediately bring it to the attention of the head of school or the headmaster.
+Any student, parent, faculty member or employee with knowledge of any inappropriate relationship between an employee/outside contractor and a student, from whatever source, should immediately bring it to the attention of the head of school or the head of school.

-Unless authorized by the headmaster or approved as part of a School-sponsored activity, employees may not socialize with, host, or transport students off-campus.
+Unless authorized by the head of school or approved as part of a School-sponsored activity, employees may not socialize with, host, or transport students off-campus.